JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

-In this and upcoming lessons, we will learn about conditionals in dart, which allows us to write code to make decisions based on some conditions.
+In this lesson and the upcoming lessons, we will learn about conditionals in dart.
+Conditionals allow us to write code to make decisions based on some conditions.

-Suppose you have an airplane tickets program, and you want to sell the ticket based on those conditions:
+Suppose that you have an airplane tickets program, and you want to sell the ticket based on the following conditions:

-If the age is less than 18 you will charge 10KWD for the ticket
+If the age is less than 18, you will charge 10 KWD for the ticket.

-otherwise, if the age is more or equal to 60 you will charge 12KWD for the ticket
+If the age is more than or equal to 60, you will charge 12 KWD for the ticket.

-otherwise the ticket is worth 14KWD.
+Otherwise the ticket is worth 14 KWD.

 Let's see how to code that in dart: